GeoMOER/moer-base-python/docs/units/_unit02/unit02-08_assigment.md

   caption: "Photo by [Gerd Altmann](https://pixabay.com/de/users/geralt-9301/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=4705451) [from Pixabay](https://pixabay.com/)"
 ---

 ## 1. Exercise

-### Algorithm: Baking Bread (Everyday Algorithm)

-Describe the process of baking bread as a clear, step-by-step algorithm.
-Imagine you are giving instructions to a robot – each action must be simple, complete, and in the correct order.

-Your task:
-Write the algorithm as a numbered list.

-Include at least two different loops (repeating actions), for example:

-Checking whether the dough has risen enough

-Waiting for the oven to reach the correct temperature

-Create a simple flowchart that represents the algorithm visually.

-You may use tools like draw.io, diagrams.net, PowerPoint, or draw it by hand and take a photo.

-**Example start:**
-1. Get a large bowl.
-2. Add 500g of flour.
-3. Measure and add 300ml of warm water.
-4. ...

----

-## 2. Exercise

-### Python and Artificial Intelligence (AI)

-**Answer the following questions in writing:**

-- What role does **Python** play in the field of Artificial Intelligence?
-- Name at some popular AI or data science libraries in Python.

----

-## 3. Exercise

-### How does Python translate code into machine code?
+### How do we store and manage data in a program?

 **Answer in your own words.**

----

-## 4. Exercise

-### What are variables and why do we use them.

-**Answer in your own words.**

-- Define what a variable is in programming.
+- Explain how data is stored and managed in a program.
-- Why are variables essential in any program?
+- Why is it important to organize data instead of working only with raw values?
 - Can variables change their value or data type?

 ---

-## 5. Exercise
+## 2. Exercise

-### Define 4 variables with meaningful names and different data types
+### Define 4 variables with meaningful names and different data types.

 **Write your solution as a Python code.**